 I keep raw and toasted nuts and seeds on hand, for snacking, adding to salads, etc. I use lots of sunflower and pumpkin seeds which I buy in quantity raw and then toast in smaller amounts.
 I also use sesame seeds (white and black) as well as flax and chia seeds, occasionally.
 Toasted they lose their crunch after about a week in a tightly sealed jar in the cupboard.
-There’s not need to refrigerate the toasted seeds but if you have the space, refrigerate your bulk, raw seeds.
+I keep both raw and toasted seeds in airtight containers in a cupboard, not the fridge.

-To toast sunflower and pumpkin seeds preheat oven to 350 degrees.
-Toss seeds with a little olive oil and salt, if you’d like, and spread on a sheet pan and toast until golden and toasty smelling, anywhere from 8 -15 minutes.
-I usually salt and oil and sunflower seeds but not pumpkin seeds.
-I also sometimes toast the pumpkin seeds in a dry skillet on the stove top for a few minutes, until puffed and golden.
-Take care not to burn them.
+To toast sunflower seeds preheat oven to 350 degrees.
+Toss seeds with a little olive oil and salt, if you’d like, and spread on a sheet pan and toast until golden and toasty smelling, about 10 to 12 minutes.
+Toast pumpkin seeds in a dry skillet on the stove top for a few minutes, until puffed and golden, taking care not to burn them.

 Sesame seeds are quickly toasted on the stove top in a dry skillet in a just a few minutes.
 Watch them carefully and move them around the pan as they quickly burn.

 Having a jar of toasted sunflower or pumpkin seeds on hand enables you to quickly enhance a salad with taste, texture and heft and make it more of a meal.
 I often employ this strategy for lunch-time salads or add them at dinner when a salad might be a key part of the meal, like in this salad which includes beans and seeds.
 They can also take the place of croutons in salads.